garvjoshi1111/garvjoshi1111/README.md

 🔍 **Could Use a Hand With:**
 - Finding where I misplaced my will to debug

-🗣️ **Talk To Me About:**
-- That epic fail where I accidentally made my calculator app calculate love percentages
-- My ongoing quest for the perfect code-to-pizza ratio

 📧 **Get In Touch:**
 - DM for tech talks or if you want to debate pineapple on pizza 🍍🍕

 🤖 **Me in Two Words:**
 - Syntax/Error

-🍿 **Fun Fact:**
-- I once coded an entire website in Comic Sans just to see if the world would burn.
-It didn't, but my designer friends did.

 **Note:** If my code breaks, it's just taking a dramatic pause for effect.
 Stick around for the encore!